Alba Longa: Founding myth

 According to Roman mythology, after the fall of Troy in 1184 BC, Aeneas led a group of surviving Trojans through the Mediterranean Sea to Sicily, Carthage, and eventually the Italian Peninsula.
-On landing in Italy he was welcomed by Latinus, king of the early Latins.
-Soon, Aeneas married king Latinus' daughter, Lavinia, and founded the city of Lavinium in her name.
+On landing in Italy, he was welcomed by Latinus, king of the early Latins.
+Soon, Aeneas married King Latinus' daughter, Lavinia, and founded the city of Lavinium in her name.
 Latinus later fell in war, making Aeneas king of the Latins and his son Ascanius (also called Iulus) his successor.

 A few years later, Aeneas was killed in battle, like Latinus, and Ascanius became king of the Latins.
 Ascanius is said to have built Alba Longa as his capital on the slope of Mount Alba, resettling six hundred families there as a colony of Lavinium in 1151 BC, only thirty years after Lavinium itself was founded.
 His descendants then ruled the Latins for another five hundred years.
 According to the grammarian Festus, these kings were considered the source of the red or Tyrian purple calceus mulleus later worn by the Roman patricians.

 Latin league

 Alba Longa was reportedly the leading city of the roughly thirty cities, its colonies, that it led in the Latin League.
 The league's conferences were held by the Ferentine spring, in the scenic part of the valley between Albano and Marino, until the middle of the fourth century.
 The sacrifices of the league were offered on the Alban mountain from which all the country of Latium might be seen.

-The colonies of Alba Longa were distinct from the Alban townships which must have consisted of Albani plebs, as the genuine Albans were the populus.
-Among the Alban colonies some become part of the plebs: others become Latin cities.
+The colonies of Alba Longa were distinct from the Alban townships, which must have consisted of Albani plebs, as the genuine Albans were the populus.
+Among the Alban colonies, some become part of the plebs; others become Latin cities.
 The others were ceded to the Latins to maintain a consistent thirty townships, thirty being of great importance among the Latin kingdoms as twelve was to the Ionians (or 4 divided into 3 parts each).
-Accordingly, the Latin kingdom of Latinus, and the Rutulian kingdom of Turnus must have had thirty cities each with Laurentum as the Latin capital prior to the arrival of Aeneas.
+Accordingly, the Latin kingdom of Latinus, and the Rutulian kingdom of Turnus must have had thirty cities each with Laurentum as the Latin capital before the arrival of Aeneas.

-Roman tradition held that Rome itself was founded as a colony of Alba Longa, by Romulus and Remus, two of the city's princes, who had been banished at birth in a dynastic struggle.
+Roman tradition held that Rome itself was founded as a colony of Alba Longa by Romulus and Remus, two of the city's princes, who had been banished at birth in a dynastic struggle.
 The ancient Romans dated this event to the middle of the eighth century BC.